Ethaan/webpage/content/posts/baby-steps-typescript.md

 **NOTE** If you are Totally new on Typescript, check out this amazing [Understanding TypeScript’s type notation](https://2ality.com/2018/04/type-notation-typescript.html) blog post

-If you are unsure if Typescript is or not a superset and what actually superset and subset means i recommend you to read [this SO](https://stackoverflow.com/questions/29918324/is-typescript-really-a-superset-of-javascript) post
+If you are unsure if Typescript is or not a superset and what actually superset and subset means I recommend you to read [this SO](https://stackoverflow.com/questions/29918324/is-typescript-really-a-superset-of-javascript) post

-Saying this, lets start writting some JS and then the equivalent on Typescript.
+Saying this, let's start writting some JS and then the equivalent in Typescript.

 ```javascript
 // index.ts